 Weeding of materials and resources is essential for the maintenance of a healthy reading, research and reference library media collection.
-Weeding is a form of quality control of the collection in which obsolete, inaccurate and worn-out materials and equipment are discarded from the electronic catalog and packaged and physically removed from the collection and the school.
-The Library Media Specialist is responsible for the on-going maintenance of a quality collection, which includes procurement of new materials and discard of ineffective items.
+Weeding is a form of quality control of the collection in which outdated, inaccurate and worn-out materials and equipment are discarded from the electronic catalog and physically removed from the collection.

+The Library Media Specialist is responsible for the on-going maintenance of a quality collection which includes procurement of new materials and discarding of ineffective items.
 Teachers, administration and the school library media advisory committee assist in the re-evaluation and systematic deleting of materials and equipment to ensure that the collection remains responsive to user needs, changing curriculum and advancing technology.